MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 32: 07.11.19
+* Learned about Jest in the React course (56%).
+That was exciting.
+Now I understand a little more about testing.
+Will be interesting to continue.
+* Finished the filtering, the word search, click to open functionality and layout on a webpage project at work.

 ## Day 31: 06.11.19
 * Learned about Redux developer tool and did some more filtering in the React course (55%).
 * Finished the filtering at work as well.
 I got all the features working.
 Now all that is left is to add word search on top of that.